January 18, 2007

 And no... it's certainly not "dying" :)

-My aim is to point out that there are other kinds of extensibility out there that we don't typically get with Eclipse... at least not right now, and it's the kind of extensibility I'd very much like to see.
+My aim is to point out that there are other kinds of extensibility out there that we don't get with Eclipse... at least not right now, and it's the kind of extensibility I'd very much like to see.